Marcel Reich-Ranicki: Early life

-Marcel Reich was born on 2 June 1920 in Włocławek, Poland, to David Reich, a Polish Jewish merchant, and his wife, Helene (née Auerbach) Reich, who came from a German Jewish family.
+Marcel Reich was born on 2 June 1920 in Włocławek, Poland, to David Reich, a Polish Jewish merchant, and his wife, Helene (née Auerbach) Reich, who came from a German Jewish family (his cousin was the painter Frank Auerbach).
 Reich and his family moved to Berlin in 1929.
-He attended a German school there but was later sent to Berlin to study.
+He attended a German school there, but was later sent to Berlin to study.

 Reich dedicated himself to the reading of German classics and practicing the theatre.
 The literary critic Volker Weidermann wrote that "he found his salvation in literature".
 As a Jew he was unable to enroll at university and was then expelled back to Poland in 1938.
-After being denied at university of Berlin, he was arrested and deported to Poland.
+After being denied at the University of Berlin, he was arrested and deported to Poland.
 In his 1999 autobiography, The Author of Himself, Ranicki affirmed, "I had a ticket for [a] première that evening – I wouldn't be needing it."

 In November 1940, Reich and his parents found themselves in the Warsaw Ghetto, during which time he worked for the Judenrat as a chief translator, and contributed to the collaborative newspaper Gazeta Żydowska (The Jewish Newspaper) as a music critic.
-Reich's translation work meant that he was an eyewitness to meetings between the Jewish and Nazi authorities.
+Reich's translation work made him an eyewitness to meetings between the Jewish and Nazi authorities.

-Ranicki survived to the Jewish deportation in the Warsaw Ghetto, where he married his wife Teofila, whereas his parents were murdered in the Treblinka extermination camp.
-In 1943 Reich and his wife managed to escape the Ghetto.
+Ranicki survived the Jewish deportation in the Warsaw Ghetto, where he married his wife Teofila, whereas his parents were murdered in the Treblinka extermination camp.
+In 1943, Reich and his wife escaped the Ghetto.
 His parents and brother were murdered in the Holocaust.
 His sister survived, having escaped to England shortly before the war.

-In 1944 he joined the Polish People's Army, and became an officer in Urząd Bezpieczeństwa, Soviet-controlled Poland's secret police, known for using torture and human rights violations, where he worked in the censorship department.
+In 1944, he joined the Polish People's Army, and became an officer in Urząd Bezpieczeństwa, the Soviet-controlled Polish secret police, known for using torture and human rights violations, where he worked in the censorship department.
 He joined the communist Polish Workers' Party after the war.

-From 1948 to 1949 he was a Polish diplomat and intelligence worker (operating under the pseudonym "Ranicki") in London.
-The couple's only child, Andrew Ranicki, who became a notable topologist and mathematics professor, was born in London in 1948.
+From 1948 to 1949, he was a Polish diplomat and intelligence worker (operating under the pseudonym "Ranicki") in London.
+The couple's only child, Andrew Ranicki, a topologist and mathematics professor, was born in London in 1948.
 Reich was recalled from London in 1949, sacked from the intelligence service, and expelled from the Party on charges of "ideological estrangement", for which he was also jailed for a short time.

 Subsequently, he developed a career as an editor, publisher of East German authors, and freelance writer for newspapers and radio with a focus on German literature.